kevbot-git/spotify-dashboard/README.md

 4. Navigate your browser to `http://<BUCKET_NAME>.s3-website-<your aws region>.amazonaws.com/`

 Note: after the stack is initialised, subsequent deployments take around 5 seconds.

+### What I would improve with more time

+1. Fix the `eslint` config so that my code is more consistently formatted
+2. Add a view that communicates to the user that they need to log in first, rather than simply redirecting
+3. Use the Spotify Web Player API to preview tracks on hover
+4. Make longer track/artist names easier to read
+5. Add infinite scrolling & paging to the lists